-I also learned that it was likely one needed a literary agent to get a publisher to even look at a query or book proposal.
-I set about the task of connecting with the right literary agent for me.
-I reached out to dozens of agents.
-I didn’t get any responses.
-I didn’t have the elusive platform.
-I set about correcting that.
+I also learned that it was likely that I needed a literary agent to get a publisher to even look at a query or book proposal.
+Next, I set about the task of connecting with the right literary agent for me.
+I reached out to dozens of agents and didn’t get any responses.
+I didn’t have an elusive platform, so I set about correcting that.

 Time went by and two years later I was still looking.
 I brought a group of clients on a spiritual retreat to the Bahamas to swim with wild dolphins.
 One of the women brought her friend, Dr. Laurie Nadel.
 Dr. Laurie and I connected and later that summer she came to my lake house for a private retreat to learn how to channel.
 The lessons went well and we had a great time.
 We became wonderful friends and still are.

 A few months later Dr. Laurie was home in New York practicing her channeling and a guide came through to her and told her to connect me with her literary agent.
 I hadn’t told Dr. Laurie that I was looking for an agent.
 I hadn’t exactly given up but it had been six years trying to find one.
 I wasn’t completely discouraged and knew I wasn’t ready to give up but I was cautious about getting my hopes up at that point.
 Laurie reached out and told me that she had channeled that directive and wanted to introduce me to her agent.